 - No need to have multiple changes of colored yarn as the colors are in the one strand.

-- Some work will be required to find patterns and stitches that suit the self-striping yarn you’ve chosen.
+- Some work is required to find patterns and stitches to suit the self-striping yarn you’ve chosen.

-- When comparing prices, the self-striped yarn can be more expensive than buying different solid color yarns.
+- When comparing prices, the self-striped yarn is more expensive than buying different solid color yarns.

 - Lack of control of where the color changes fall.
-Sometimes the stripy look can be neat or uneven.
+Sometimes the stripy look is neat or uneven.
 Just be prepared to be surprised!

 Ideal For: Self-striping yarns knit up colorful fun socks, scarves, cowls, afghans, beanie hats, and sweaters.

-- Self-striping yarn is like magic.
-You never know exactly how your project will end up!
+Fun Fact: Self-striping yarn is like magic.
+You never know how your project ends up!

 Ideal for: Adding texture and interest to your knitted projects.